Professional Year Field Experiences

 - Availability of qualified university mentor and classroom mentor teacher.

-- Location of student’s prior school experience.
-Students are not to student teach in a school they attended they graduated from, or in which they are employed.
+- Location of teacher candidate’s prior school experience.
+Teacher candidates are not to complete their student teaching internship in schools they attended, or from where they graduated, or in which they are employed.

-- Students are not to student teach in a school where a close family, friend, or relative is attending or professionally employed.
+- Teacher candidates are not to complete an internship in a school where a close family, friend, or relative is attending or professionally employed.

-*Applications to student teach outside the placement radius will be accepted for extreme circumstance cases only.
+*Applications for student teaching internships outside the placement radius will be accepted for extreme circumstance cases only.
 These written appeals must be submitted well in advance on an Application for Transient Student Teaching Placement, along with all required documentation, and approved by the Transient Placement Committee.
 The transient application may be obtained from OEPP in 101 Education Building.